MCreator/MCreator/plugins/mcreator-localization/help/default/biome/generate_mineshafts_mesa.md

-Select this setting to have Mineshafts used in the Mesa biomes in your biome.
+Select this setting to have mineshafts used in the mesa biomes in your biome.